 I can’t seem to ever leave the darling shop without an escargot pistache-chocolat (a snail of pistachio and chocolate).
 Join the lineup and get a take-out espresso along with a croissant.

 Pro Travel Tip: I am often found in line at Du Pain et des Idées.
 Be sure to try their Apple Tarts, they are literally the best I have tasted.
-Also, sometimes Christophe Vasseur is at the cash or serving coffee.
+Also, sometimes Christophe Vasseur is at the cashier or serving coffee.
 I had a delightful conversation with him recently at the coffee window!

-2. The Best Croissant In Paris: La Maison d’Isabelle
+2. La Maison d’Isabelle

 47ter Boulevard Saint-Germain, 5th arrondissement